We read the famous words in the American Declaration of Independence:

 Freedom to Die For

 On March 23, 1775 the battle had to be won in the Virginia House of Burgesses in Williamsburg, Virginia.
 The man who would become known as the Voice of the Revolution, Patrick Henry, called his own people to see the choice they had before them.
-I know you know the last line, but today I want to give you the last paragraph.
+I know you know the last line: "Give me liberty or give me death!"

 The churches of Galatia were not there yet.